-The time is now for Philadelphia to gain recognition for Philadelphia as the world-class jazz destination it is.
+The time is now for Philadelphia to gain recognition as the world-class jazz destination it is.

 Jazz is a uniquely American art form, as fearlessly innovative as the nation itself, and Philadelphia has been fertile soil for jazz for over 100 years.
 The city has served as a launching pad for the careers of luminaries such as John Coltrane, Dizzy Gillespie, Billie Holiday, Lee Morgan, Melody Gardot, Christian McBride, Grover Washington, Jr., and Sun Ra.